Armstrong gun: The Armstrong rifled breechloading guns of the 1850s-1860s

 In 1854, Armstrong approached the Secretary of State for War with a proposal to construct a rifled breech-loading 3-pounder gun for evaluation.
 The gun was later modified to a 5-pounder, and the design proved successful in terms of both range and accuracy.
 Over the next three years, Armstrong further developed his system of construction and adapted it to guns of larger calibres.

 Armstrong’s system was officially adopted in 1858, initially for “special service in the field.”
-At first, production was limited to smaller artillery pieces, including 6-pounder (2.5 in / 64 mm) mountain or light field guns, 9-pounder (3 in / 76 mm) guns for horse artillery, and 12-pounder (3 in / 76 mm) field guns.
+At first, production was limited to smaller artillery pieces, including 6 lb (2.5 in) mountain or light field guns, 9 lb (3 in) guns for horse artillery, and 12 lb (3 in) field guns.

-Although Armstrong did not consider his system suitable for heavier guns, the government directed him to develop larger calibres, including the 20-pounder (3.75 in / 95 mm) field and naval gun, the 40-pounder (4.75 in) siege gun, and the 110-pounder (7 in / 180 mm) heavy gun.
+Although Armstrong did not consider his system suitable for heavier guns, the government directed him to develop larger calibres, including the 20 lb (3.75 in) field and naval gun, the 40 lb (4.75 in) siege gun, and the 110 lb (7 in) heavy gun.
 The Royal Navy adopted all three guns, and all except the 20-pounder saw service in New Zealand.